jereswinnen/getgamepal/docs/api-and-caching.md

 2. Look for patterns in cache hit/miss ratios
 3. Monitor cache refresh timestamps to ensure data is being updated regularly
 4. Clear cache selectively when troubleshooting data issues

+## IGDB Integration

+GamePal integrates with the IGDB API in two ways:

+1. **Internal Client Library**

+   - Located at `src/lib/igdb/client.ts`
+   - Provides the `queryIGDB` function for internal service-to-service requests
+   - Handles authentication, rate limiting, and caching automatically
+   - Used by all internal API endpoints that need IGDB data

+2. **External Proxy Endpoint**
+   - Located at `/api/v4/[...path]`
+   - Provides external access to IGDB API for client-side requests
+   - Hides API keys from clients
+   - Useful for complex or custom queries not covered by existing endpoints

+### Best Practices for IGDB Integration

+1. **Use the Internal Client Library**: When creating new API endpoints that need IGDB data, use the `queryIGDB` function from the IGDB client library.
+This ensures consistent authentication, rate limiting, and caching.

+2. **Avoid Direct API Calls**: Never call the IGDB API directly from API routes.
+Always use the client library to ensure proper error handling, caching, and rate limit compliance.

+3. **Cache Appropriately**: Use the optional cacheKey parameter in queryIGDB for data that can be safely cached.

+4. **Rate Limiting Awareness**: The client library handles rate limiting, but be mindful when designing new features to minimize API calls.